 Victor Rangel-Ribeiro is the elder statesman of Goan literature, and an award-winning author, whose debut novel Tivolem, was named one of the twenty notable first novels to be published in America in 1998.
 His short stories were first published in Bombay in the 1940s and 50s, and have been featured in prestigious American literary magazines such as the North American, and Iowa Literary Review.
 A collection of his short stories, Loving Ayesha and Other Stories was published by Harper Collins, India.
 The New York Foundation for the Arts awarded him its Fiction Fellowship in 1991; and the novel Tivolem earned him the Milkweed National Fiction Prize.
 A member of MENSA since 1988, Rangel-Ribeiro is also a trained musician, which has led to him being at one time, the director of the Beethoven Society of New York, and producing two scholarly books on Baroque and chamber music.
 His forthcoming works include a much-awaited F N Souza biography, a collection of short stories, and a second novel.
 More information here.

 Selma Carvalho is a columnist for the Oheraldo Goa and author of non-fiction books Into the Diaspora Wilderness (2010), A Railway Runs Through: Goans of British East Africa (2014) and Baker Butcher, Doctor Diplomat: Goan Pioneers of East Africa (2016); the editor of The Brave New World of Goan Writing (2018) and The Naked Liberal: The Writings of George Menezes (2012).
 Between 2011-2014, she led the ‘Oral Histories of British-Goans Project’ (British Library, Kings Cross) funded by the Heritage Lottery Fund UK.
 Her short fiction and poetry have been published by Litro, Lighthouse, online MIR (Birkbeck) and Kingston University Press, among others.
 Her work appears in 12 anthologies and has been translated into the Portuguese for the Journal of Portuguese Diaspora Studies, 2018.
-Between 2016-2018, she received a nod from 26 short story competitions, including Fish and Bath awards, notably as shortlist finalist for the London Short Story Prize 2017, runner-up for the Dinesh Allirajah Prize 2017, New Asian Writing 2017 and the Dorset Fiction Award 2018, and winner of the Leicester Writes Prize 2018.
-Her debut collection of short stories titled Sisterhood of Swans was longlisted for the prestigious SI Leeds Literary Prize 2018.
+Between 2016-2019, she received a nod from 32 literary competitions, including Fish and Bath short story awards, the Erbacce Poetry Prize 2019, notably as shortlist finalist for the London Short Story Prize 2017, runner-up for the Dinesh Allirajah Prize 2017, New Asian Writing 2017 and the Dorset Fiction Award 2018, and winner of the Leicester Writes Prize 2018.
+Her collection of short stories was longlisted for the prestigious SI Leeds Literary Prize 2018 and a novella was shortlisted for the Mslexia Novella Award 2018.
 She lives in London with her husband, daughter and their fat tabby cat.
 A full list of her publications and contest listings can be found here.

 An alumna of Iowa’s International Writing Program (2015), and Charles Wallace Writer’s fellowship (2017), Rochelle Potkar is the author of The Arithmetic of breasts and other stories (2013), Four Degrees of Separation (2016), and Paper Asylum (2018).
 Her poems ‘The girl from Lal Bazaar’ was shortlisted for the Gregory O' Donoghue International Poetry Prize, 2018; ‘Place’ won an honorable mention at the Asian Cha’s Auditory Cortex; ‘Skirt’ was made into a poetry film by Philippa Collie Cousins for the Visible Poetry Project; ‘To Daraza’ won the 2018 Norton Girault Literary Prize in poetry; ‘War Specials’ won 1st Runner up at The Great Indian Poetry Contest 2018; ‘Amber’ won a place in Hongkong's Proverse Poetry Prize 2018 Anthology.
 Her reviews have appeared in Wasafiri, Sahitya Akademi’s Indian Literature, Asian Cha, and Chandrabhaga.
 She has read her poetry in India, Bali, Iowa, Stirling, Glasgow, Hongkong, Ukraine, Hungary, and the Gold Coast.
 Winner of the 2016 Open Road Review contest for ‘The leaves of the deodar’, her story ‘Chit Mahal’ (The Enclave) appeared in The Best of Asian Short Stories, Kitaab International, and ‘Parfum’ was a notable entry at the Disquiet International Literary prize, Lisbon.
 Rochelle is working on her first screenplay, selected by the NFDC Screenwriters Lab 2018 for development.
 She will be a mentor at Iowa’s Summer Institute 2019.
 Find out more here.